Sligo, Missouri: Population boom and company town life

+Later history and churches

 It wasn't long before a group of people from Sligo, Fishwater and Daniels met and encouraged Sligo to form its own church.
-They did and began holding services in the Sligo schoolhouse (still being used in 2011, the Sligo schoolhouse was converted to the "Community Building" where local meetings and celebrations are held).
+They did and began holding services in the Sligo schoolhouse (still used as of 2011, the Sligo schoolhouse was converted to the "Community Building" where local meetings and celebrations are held).
 This church functioned with different denominations and various speakers.

 In 1898 St. Louisan James G. McRoberts was appointed Superintendent of the Sligo Furnace Company and relocated his family to Sligo.
 His wife Sophie, an ardent Methodist, was reluctant to make the move unless there was some type of Christian organization available.

-The Sligo Methodist Church was organized March 8, 1903, by Rev. A.P.
-George, the St. Louis Union Sunday School Secretary, with five charter members: Mrs. Sophie McRoberts, Mrs. Meta Allen, Mrs. Robert Erwin, Mrs. Catherine Irwin, and Mrs. Lottie Snelson, and one probationer, William Snelson.
+The Sligo Methodist Church was organized March 8, 1903, by Rev. A. P. George, the St. Louis Union Sunday School Secretary, with five charter members: Mrs. Sophie McRoberts, Mrs. Meta Allen, Mrs. Robert Erwin, Mrs. Catherine Irwin, and Mrs. Lottie Snelson, and one probationer, William Snelson.
 The trustees were Mr. James McRoberts, Mr. Robert Erwin, and Mr. Glenn Allen; the Sunday School Superintendent was Mrs. Sophie McRoberts.

 The church building, where Sligo United Methodist Church still holds Sunday services at 9 am, was mostly built by the Sligo Furnace Company which also paid half of the pastor's salary until it closed in 1921.
 Services were held in the school building until the church was finished.